bsdimp/freebsd-git-docs/mini-primer.md

 save the file.
 The rebase was interrupted, so you have to complete it:
 ```
 % git add ls.c
-% git rebase --cont
+% git rebase --continue
 ```

 which tells git that ls.c has changed and to continue the rebase operation.
-Since there was a conflict, you'll get kicked into the editor to maybe update the commit message.
+Since there was a conflict, you'll get kicked into the editor to update the commit message if necessary.
+It the commit message is still accurate, just exit the editor.

 If you get stuck during the rebase, don't panic. git rebase --abort will take you back to a clean slate.
 It's important, though, to start